Pippa Bacca: "Brides on Tour" Project

-Sometime before 2004, Bacca attended a wedding of a friend, whose concern about getting her white gown dirty made Bacca think about how strange it was that a piece of clothing used for just one special day could hold such importance.
-This was her inspiration for the "Brides on Tour Project".
+Sometime before 2004, Bacca attended the wedding of a friend, whose concern about getting her white gown dirty made Bacca think about how strange it was that a piece of clothing used for just one special day could hold such importance.
+This was her inspiration for the "Brides on Tour" project.
 In 2006, she started working on a performative piece, "Brides on Tour" to promote world peace with fellow artist Silvia Moro.
-In the two years preceding the project, Bacca learned Arabic so as to be able to communicate with the people she would meet between Türkiye and Jerusalem.
+In the two years preceding the project, Bacca learned Arabic so as to be able to communicate with the people she would meet between Turkey and Jerusalem.

-The artists, wearing white wedding dresses, departed from Milan on 8 March 2008, travelling through the Balkans and arriving in Türkiye 12 days later.
+The artists, wearing white wedding dresses, departed from Milan on 8 March 2008, travelling through the Balkans and arriving in Turkey 12 days later.
 They had planned to hitchhike through the Middle East, their final destination being Jerusalem.
 Referring to their attire, they reported on their website: "That's the only dress we'll carry along–with all stains accumulated during the journey."

 Disappearance

 After travelling together across Europe, Bacca and Moro split up just prior to their arrival in Istanbul, planning to meet up again in Beirut.
 Bacca was last seen on 31 March.
 Her credit card was reportedly used at noon of that day.
-On 12 April, her naked, strangled, and decomposing body was found in bushes near Gebze, about 40 mi southeast of Istanbul.
+On 12 April, her naked, strangled, and decomposing body was found in bushes near Gebze, about 60 km southeast of Istanbul.

 The man who led the police to her body, Murat Karataş, was detained and arrested after reportedly confessing to raping and strangling Bacca on 31 March after taking her in his Jeep from a gas station.
 DNA testing suggested that Bacca had been raped by multiple people, not just Karataş.
 The suspect said he was "under the influence of drugs and alcohol" and could not remember what happened.
 He had been traced after he inserted his own SIM card into the victim's cellphone, which alerted police because he had a previous conviction for theft.
 Bacca's own information was wiped from the mobile device, implicating, according to the lawyer for Bacca's family, at least one other accomplice because Karataş could not speak English and had left school after the third grade.